Bzzxx/social_casino_case/README.md

 [Social_Casino_Case.ipynb](notebook/Social_Casino_Case.ipynb)
 ---

-This project analyzes player behavior in a synthetic social casino dataset to understand retention, churn, monetization, and the impact of social activity on lifetime.
+Behavioral analytics for retention, monetization, and churn prediction in a social casino game.

 ## Tech Stack

-- SQL (Google BigQuery)
-- Python
-- Pandas
-- NumPy
-- Plotly
-- Matplotlib
-- Seaborn
-- Scikit-Learn
+BigQuery · Python · pandas · scikit-learn · Plotly · Matplotlib · Seaborn

 ## Business Context

-Social casino games depend on keeping players active and turning engaged users into payers.
+Social casino games depend on keeping players engaged and converting active users into payers.

-This project looks at which players stay longer, which ones churn faster, and what behaviors are linked to better retention.
+## The goal of this analysis was to understand:

+- who the players are,
+- which segments create the most value,
+- what drives retention,
+- where churn happens,
+- and whether churn can be predicted from player behavior.

 ## Key Business Questions